 Gifts.
 Gifts are important, but be reasonable.
 Try to be creative and come up with something unique, homemade, or sentimental.
 It doesn’t need to be expensive.
 Set a limit to spend on gifts, a REASONABLE limit, like $25.
 It really is the thought that counts.
 Another way to cut back in this area is to limit the people you give gifts to.
 You don’t really need to give gifts to your second cousin’s best friend.
 Seriously, limit your gifts to immediate family and give a heartfelt greeting to the rest.
 I know this is hard, especially during the holidays.
 Set yourself a stern limit for the entire holiday season, and stick to it!
 By stern, I mean $500 or less.
 Really.
 Do you want to get out of debt or not?

 Eating out.
 Do NOT go through a drive though!
 Do NOT order delivery!
-Don’t pay your hard earned cash for riduculous delivery fees for your food (UberEats, GrubHub, etc. Go to the grocery store and buy real FOOD.
+Don’t spend your hard earned cash for ridiculous delivery fees or subscriptions for food delivery (UberEats, GrubHub, etc.) Go to the grocery store and buy real FOOD.
 Not processed and frozen junk, but real food.
 The more processed the food is, the higher the cost.
 Just look at the cost of Twinkies versus apples … see what I mean?
 Eat the apples, they are much better for you. 🙂 Learn to prepare simple meals to feed yourself and your family.
 See very easy simple meals here.
 You will save a huge amount of money by preparing and eating your meals at home.

 Credit cards and loans.
 Pay your credit cards and loans on time every month to help your credit rating and avoid late fees.
 Don’t get any new credit cards or loans.
 Pay off the smallest balance first and close the account so you won’t be tempted in the future.
 Pay the minimum due on everything else until you pay off the smallest credit card/loan completely.
 Then, add the amount you were paying along with the minimum payment to the next smallest credit card/loan balance until you have them all paid off.
 Pay off the store cards and close the accounts.
 You only need one (1) Visa or MasterCard for travel reservations and unique events.